-Sunday 29 January 2023
+Sunday, 29 January 2023

 Human Rights in retreat

 Eighty years ago, Winston Churchill declared one of the aims of the Second World War to be the ‘enthronement of human rights’.
-Within a decade, the United Kingdom was leading international efforts on a non-binding Universal Declaration of Human Rights (1948), and, shortly after, negotiations were concluded for the European Convention on Human Rights (1950).
+Within a decade, the United Kingdom was leading international efforts on a non-binding Universal Declaration of Human Rights (1948), and shortly after, negotiations were concluded for the European Convention on Human Rights (1950).
 These two instruments opened the door to a new international legal order, one that placed the protection of the individual at its heart and set limits on the actions taken by states and their governments.
 The European Court in Strasbourg was created to provide enforceable safeguards against abuses of public authority.
-Despite many sceptics to such ideas and the spread of exceptionalism around the globe, I here argue that human rights must be universal and equality before the law and access to justice together ought to form the backbone of a democratic state.
+Despite many sceptics to such ideas and the spread of exceptionalism around the globe, I here argue that human rights must be universal and equality before the law and access to justice together ought to form the backbone of a liberal democratic state.

 The forgotten Uyghur people in China